It’s 2022, and despite what others would have you believe, cold calling ain’t dead.

 - Embrace rejection, don’t run from it.

 - Focus on immediate learning, NOT immediate sales.

-- Leverage technology to alleviate the tedious monotony.
+- Use technology tools to eliminate tedious tasks.

 - Follow your scripts like an actor, NOT like a robot.

 - Make the right ask and set proper next steps.

 - Live at the intersection of quality & quantity.

 With all this negativity, it’s hard to see how cold calling is worth even considering.
 And that’s exactly why cold calling can be so effective for you.

 If you master the art and science of cold calling, you can become the highest paid sales rep at your company.
 Like all other forms of prospecting, bad cold callers are easy to spot.
 So if you’re really good, you will stand out in stark contrast to your competitors.
 And that will make you successful.